netlify/markdown-to-sanity/bin/blogs/2016-02-23-a-step-by-step-guide-gatsby-on-netlify.md

 description: A short guide to help you set up Gatsby on Netlify with continuous deployment.
 tags:
   - popular
-  - gatsby
+  - Gatsby
-  - nodejs
+  - NodeJS
-  - react
+  - React
-  - tutorial
+  - Tutorial
 format: blog
-image: /img/blog/gatsby-leonardo.jpg
+image: /v3/img/blog/gatsby-leonardo.jpg
 seo:
   metadescription: Explore this guide to learn how to set up Gatsbyjs on Netlify.
 Get deploy previews, continuous deployment, and more for your Gatsby sites and apps.
 ---